Monastery of John the Evangelist in Makarovka: Bell tower

-External decor is fairly simple and, like the cathedral, has some elements of the XVIIth century.
+The external decor is fairly simple and, like the cathedral, has some 17th-century elements.

 Saint Michael the Archangel church

 The Winter Church of Michael the Archangel was consecrated in 1702, demolished in 1935 (divine services ceased in 1935, and before destruction, the church was used as a granary).
 It was restored according to the drawings in the 1970s, housing the museum.
 It was re-consecrated on November 21, 2002.
 The men's hospice was attached in 1763 near the church.

 Znamenskaya church

-Znamenskaya church was built in the 1800s.
+The Znamenskaya church was built in the 1800s.
 Its structure adjoined the fence.
 In 1930 the church was demolished, but rebuilt in 1970.
 Since 1991 worship has been conducted there.

 Sacred Spring of Saint Nicholas

 The spring's source flows from the hill near St. Nicholas Church, a wooden hilltop building.
 The springwater is healing and provides silver cations.
 The spring water tastes soft and fresh.
 Monks who laboured in the monastery prayed at the holy spring, sanctifying it with their prayers, and thus the water from it healed people of various diseases.